dustinpfister/blog_posts/_posts/blog-post-plan-for-2023.md

 Another thing that I started last year was a day by day todo list.
 This is something that has been working very well for me in terms of planni9ng things out, and also making sure that I keep up with what I want to do.
 I have found that it is true that if I write things down in the form of a simple todo list, then I will in fact actually do it.

 ## Conclusion

+So the plan this year is to focus on just staying on course with threejs as a lot of my older content still needs to be fixed up a lot more.
+Also there is still a great deal more I would like to write about when it comes to new content on threejs that I have not got around to just yet.
+If I do write about something else it might have to do with electionjs, or Linux, and the main reason why that might be is only because I think I will be making more software tools in which I built on top of threejs, and when doing so I am going to want to use electionjs.
+Also these days I have to say that I like to devlpe on top of Non Apple inc POSIX like systems, so for the most part that means Linux, so you may see a post or two now and then on that topic.

 * [Blog Post Plan for 2018](/2018/01/02/blog-plan-for-2018/)